-The Nominated Supervisor, or his/her delegate acting as Quality Officer (see Policy 10.1 - Quality Compliance) is responsible to monitor changes in current laws and other regulatory requirements.
+The Nominated Supervisor, or his/her delegate (see Policy 10.1) is responsible to monitor changes in current laws and other regulatory requirements.
 To do this, the Nominated Supervisor will proactively and fully inform her/himself through subscribing to appropriate information services and industry bodies, and attending all relevant and appropriate forums about these issues.

-The Nominated Supervisor/Coordinator informs educators of all such changes and requirements through the educator training program (See Policy 8.4 - Educator Professional Development and Learning), regular team meetings and/or service communication book.
+The Nominated Supervisor informs educators of all such changes and requirements through the educator training program (See Policy 8.4 - Educator Professional Development and Learning), regular team meetings and/or service communication book.